AzorianSolutions/passive-aggressor/README.md

 ### Message Option

-You can optionally specify a custom message with the `-m` or `--message` flag.
+You can optionally specify a custom message with the `-m` or `--message` option.
 This will cause the program to implant the message within the middle of the randomized directory structure, with each character becoming its own directory.

 ```